 The exam provides an opportunity for students to demonstrate what they have learnt, drawing together concepts and showing that they understand key concepts in the design and analysis of experimental studies.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Enrolment in Design and Analysis of Experimental Studies III begins with the assumption that students are active participants in the learning process, rather than passive recipients of information.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Enrolment in Experimental Research Design and Analysis III begins with the assumption that students are active participants in the learning process, rather than passive recipients of information.
 We assume that you are willing and able to prepare fully for classes, to participate in discussions and to carry your share of the workload.

 As a general rule, in any university course you will need to allow a minimum of 3 independent study hours for every hour undertaken in formal class work contact.
 This means that you will have to set aside at least a further 9 hours per week for reading around topics, preparation for class activities, and work on assignments.